josephtey/AmplifyWorkshop/README.md

     ?
 Do you want to access other resources in this project from your Lambda function?
 No ?
 Do you want to invoke this function on a recurring schedule?
 No ?
 Do you want to configure Lambda layers for this function?
 No ?
 Do you want to edit the local lambda function now?
-Yes
+No
     ```

     Open the file `amplify/backend/function/databaseFunction/src/app.js`, and inspect the file.\